 “There are more bacteria, more organisms, in the colon than there are cells throughout our bodies… Those organisms have a big impact on the health of our colon.”

-Timothy Geiger, M.D., chief of the Division of General Surgery at Vanderbilt, is helping to register patients undergoing colon surgery for donation of study tissue samples.
-“It’s a really exciting project because we know that there are more bacteria, more organisms, in the colon than there are cells throughout our bodies,” Geiger said.
+“It’s a really exciting project because we know that there are more bacteria, more organisms, in the colon than there are cells throughout our bodies,” said Timothy Geiger, M.D., chief of the Division of General Surgery at Vanderbilt.
 “Those organisms have a big impact on the health of our colon, but we have a poor understanding of what that impact is, how it works.”

 Spearheading the Project

-The initiative is led by co-primary investigators Robert Coffey, M.D., a cell biologist who directs the Vanderbilt Epidethelial Biology Center (EBC) and leads the Vanderbilt-Ingram Cancer Center Specialized Program of Research Excellence (SPORE) in Gastrointestinal Cancer, Ken Lau, Ph.D., a systems biologist at Vanderbilt with special expertise in single cell RNA-sequencing, and Martha Shrubsole, Ph.D., of the Vanderbilt Epidemiology Center.
+The initiative is led by co-primary investigators Robert Coffey, M.D., a cell biologist who directs the Vanderbilt Epithelial Biology Center (EBC) and leads the Vanderbilt-Ingram Cancer Center Specialized Program of Research Excellence (SPORE) in Gastrointestinal Cancer, Ken Lau, Ph.D., a systems biologist at Vanderbilt with special expertise in single cell RNA sequencing, and Martha Shrubsole, Ph.D., a cancer epidemiologist specializing in precancerous lesions.

 Shrubsole is leading efforts to collect and analyze biospecimens provided by 1,200 patients between 40 and 75 years old with healthy and diseased colons.
 “We have the opportunity, for the first time, to deeply phenotype the polyps and local environment at the single-cell level, and also integrate these molecular signatures with other lifestyle and etiologic biomarkers to better understand mechanisms and strategies for colorectal cancer prevention,” she says.